 The Manning Prize for Excellence in Teaching honors one outstanding faculty member from each of the five campuses of the University of Massachusetts.
-Now in its fifth year, this competitive prize is presented to faculty members who demonstrate excellence in teaching along with exemplary dedication to students and the campus community.
+This competitive prize is presented to faculty members who demonstrate excellence in teaching along with exemplary dedication to students and the campus community.
 President Meehan will host a luncheon celebrating the achievements of the selected faculty members, each presented with a $10,000 award.

 Manning Prize Winners